Mecodema crenaticolle

-Mecodema crenaticolle is a medium-bodied ground beetle that is endemic to New Zealand.
+Mecodema crenaticolle is a medium-bodied ground beetle that is endemic to the North Island, New Zealand.
 It is one of the three species within the ducale species group and is the only species of this group found in the North Island, New Zealand.
 Its range extends from the Wellington Region to Hunua Range, southeast Auckland, and is relatively common in most native forest habitats.
+This species is sister taxon to the South Island only M. crenicolle.

 Diagnosis

 Distinguishable from other North Island Mecodema species by having: